Hetachi/LinkWatcherBot/README.md

 # Discord BOT
-A Discord bot I made as per request on Reddit
+Discord bot made as per request on Reddit

 A Discord bot that will send you a private message whenever someone that is not you will send a message containing a link.